ERP Rollout to Brazil in times of SAP S/4HANA…

 In the SAP Best Practices even though the default implementation for S/4HANA systems is the Tax As a Service (discussed in the next section) as replacement for TAXBRA/RVABRA, most companies are still implementing S/4HANA with TAXBRA/RVABRA.

-SAP has a solution called SAP Localization Hub where it offers a Tax Service engine.
+SAP has a solution called SAP Localization Hub where it offers an External Tax Calculation Engine.
 According to SAP the tax service helps you to determine and calculate applicable country/region-specific indirect taxes.
-The tax service works with sample tax determination / calculation content and increases automation in tax-relevant transactions.
+The tax service works with sample tax determination / calculation content and increases automation in tax-relevant transactions in Brazil.

-For some countries SAP has a standard content for the tax engine, but for Brazil you have to integrate it with homologated partner tax solutions for having the tax calculation.
+For Brazil you have to integrate it with homologated partner tax solutions for having the tax calculation done in the sales and purchase scenarios.

 In the API hub from SAP you can see which services SAP offer for these BRazil specific scenarios.